jvalenzuela/atform/doc/source/intro.rst

 If the requisite software was installed successfully, the output PDFs will be created in the :file:`pdf` folder within the same location as the source script.

+In addition to test procedure PDFs, |project_name| will generate a cache file named |cache_filename|.
+This file contains data used to accelerate execution when the script is run again, such as during editing and proofreading cycles.
+All operations on the cache file are handled automatically by
+|project_name|.
+The only accommodation required of the user is to ensure
+the cache file is not tracked if a version control system is used;
+the attached :file:`.gitignore` example includes this requirement.